drupalauth/simplesamlphp-module-drupalauth/README.md

 - Y - major Drupal version
 - Z - inthis module incremental version

 Example: for SimpleSAMLphp version 1.15.4 with Drupal version 8.5.6 and this module version 1 we will have tag 1.8.1.
 Same thing for Drupal 7 will be 1.7.1.

-`master` at the moment corresponds to 1.8.*.
-Branch `1.7` is respectfully for Drupal 7 (not composer integration yet).
+`main` at the moment corresponds to `2.10.*`.
+Branch `1.7` is respectfully for Drupal 7 (no Composer integration).

 ## Note on Drupal configuration